Guides Training Equipment Wrist Wraps

 While reducing the flexion and extension of the wrist (what wrist wraps are for) is useful for lifting, it can be a problem in complex fitness exercises like the false grip used in good gymnastic ring exercises.

 Using lighter wrist wraps with more, thinner material can give you more control over the location and intensity of compression.
-Thin fabric wraps are perfect for fitness while the heavier neoprene materials may be too tight and stiff for free movement.
+Thin fabric wraps are perfect for fitness while the thicker materials may be too tight and stiff for free movement.

 Why Do Weightlifters Use Wrist Wraps?